-BEING's touchscreen controller allows the user to easily program up to 8 multi-step (multi-temperature) programs with up to 8 steps (temperature, run time, and fan speed) per program.
+BEING's touchscreen controller allows the user to easily program up to 8 multi-step (multi-temperature) programs with up to 8 steps (temperature and run time) per program.
 Each program can be cycled from 1 to 99 times.

 The multi-step programs can also be used to install multiple fixed-value programs into the controller's memory for quick recall and and running.